yugabyte/yb-kafka-sink/README.md

 # YugabyteDB Apache Kafka Connector

 An Apache Kafka® sink for transferring events/messages from Kafka topics to YugabyteDB.
+It supports both CQL as well as JDBC Sink.

 ## Documentation

-All documentation is available online [here](https://docs.datastax.com/en/kafka/doc/index.html).
+All documentation for cql Sink is available online [here](https://docs.datastax.com/en/kafka/doc/index.html).
+All documentation for jdbc Sink is available online [here](https://docs.confluent.io/kafka-connect-jdbc/current/sink-connector/sink_config_options.html).

 ## Building from the sources